Skip to Content

 If you can manage not to eat the entire pan of these super-chocolatey, dairy-free brownies right away, you may want to consider freezing some for the future.
 Allow the brownies to cool on your counter, then slice into squares and wrap them individually (and tightly) with cling wrap.
 Finally, place all of the wrapped brownies in a tightly sealed freezer bag and freeze for up to three months.
 When you’re ready for a treat, remove the brownies from the freezer and thaw at room temperature before enjoying.

-classic fudgy brownies cut into 9 squares on brown parchment paper
+classic fudgy brownies sliced into 9 squares o a pice of parchment paper, the ultimate chocolatey dessert

 Tools You’ll Need To Make Brownies From Scratch: